Keybored02/Geeetech-A10M-Chimera-mod/README.md

 Under the Dual Extrusion menu we'll se the _Nozzle Switch Retraction Speed_ to our current retraction speed (I use 40mm/s for PLA, but yours migth be different). _Nozzle Switch Retraction Distance_ should be set equal to the lenght of the heating zone.
 For a V6 block that's 16mm, plus 4mm circa of protuding nozzle.
 18-20mm is good starting point.

+From the Cura Marketplace, install the Duplicate plugin.
+It will allow you to easily copy the settings on one extruder to the second one.
+Access it from the top bar, Extensions->Duplicate.

+A bit of glossary to orientate yourself in the new UI:
+- **Tool:** Another term used to indicate the extruder.
+- **Toolchange:** The operation of deactivating the currently working tool and activating the other.
+- **T0, T1:** In Gcode, you can adress a precise tool by using T0 and T1 commands, followed by the code you want it to perform.
+- **Toolchange script/Extruder Start-End Gcode:** A set of user-defined commands that is executed every time the tool is activated ot deactivated.

+To assign a tool to a specific part, select the part, rigth click and tick the box of the tool you wish to assign it to.

+In the case of a multicolor print, you'll have to assign the tool before merging the parts togheter.

+As you swap to DualEx, you'll notice that Cura has now a set of drop-down menus that show by default "Not overriden".
+These are the parameters that you can assign on a per tool basis.
+You can assign T0 to the support, and T1 to the infill for example.
+You can use a single extruder to handle all the waste material (Supports, brim, raft, skirt), and the other to the part itself.
+You can mixmatch them as you desire.

 For now, this will be sufficient.
 More in-depth discussions are present in Part 5.2.

 # Part 5.2: Printing considerations

+When printing with two extruders, there are two key factors that will always come into play:

+1. **Internal pressure in heat zone**: that's where oozing comes from.
+We'll adress later a couple of workarounds.
+2. **Standby temperatures and materials**: To avoid excessive oozing, setting a standby temperature way lower than the printing temperature will help a lot.
+It's also very important for materials that tend to "cook" if kept at printing temperature without being extruded.
+PVA is one those, but PETG and ASA can be also be tricky.
+A cooked filamnet will lead to a clog.

+To solve point 1, you can try a few things.
+All are contributing factors, but
+- Re-calibrate your E-steps, possibly using separate values for each Extruder.
+- Align the two nozzles on the Z axis (as previously mentioned, this is crucial).
+- Try sligthly higher retraction values.
+- If you've kept it stock until now, **set _Toolchange Retraction Length_ to an higher value**.
+Be aware that excessive values will start to cause blobs and zits from un-retract moves.
+- Enable _Coasting_.
+It's not really extremely effective, but can help with oozing and doesn't require additional setup.
+- Enable _Combing_, preferrably either _Not on Outer Surfaces_ or _Within Infill_.
+- **Enable Linear Advance or Pressure Advance in firmware**.
+This parameter uses a series of fast accelerations to dispose of the residual pressure in nozzle after an extrusion move.
+Theoretically, it will completely eliminate oozing caused by pressure build-up.
+Remeber to disable _Pressure Advance, Coast at end/Coasting, Extra restart length after retract, Wipe while retract, and Combing_ in the slicer, as they would interfere.
+Once you have properly set K value, you can also try and lower your retractions.
+- **Lower your printing temperatures:** If they're too high, molten material will eventually ooze out.
+- **Enable the ooze shield:**  As a last resort, this setting will build a wall around the part for the unactive nozzle to wipe on.
+There's no active wipe sequence, and the wiping happens everytime the second nozzle goes over the shield.
+This migth happen frequently on smaller parts, or very rarely on larger ones.
+Properly setting nozzle height is crucial here.

+Point 2 is easier to get right.
+Just lower your standby temperature.
+Be aware that this will increase printng time significantly, as the tool needs to heat up again at each toolchange.
+It also delivers the cleanest results.

+Additional important factors are adressed in the F.A.Q.

+# Part 5.3: F.A.Q and troubleshooting

+- **Q: I'm oozing terribly and can't find a solution.**
+- A: See Part 5.2

+- **Q: Do I really need such an high Toolchange Retraction?**
+- A: Assuming you already set Linear Advance, you can lower it by a lot.
+Turning it off completely is not recommended.

+- **Q: I'm always getting a clog while using PVA.**
+- A: Lower your standby temperature.
+For instance, I print PLA at 180, with a standby value of 170C.

+- Q: **Do I need two separate part cooling fans?**
+- A: No, and they are actually detrimental to the overall cooling performance.
+Since only one extruder is operating at a time, the slicer sets the fan speed according to which tool is enabled.
+At toolchange, the fan will follow the speed set for the second tool, being it higher, lower, or the same.
+Dual fans cool only one side of the nozzle.
+A single fan with a dual fanduct can do both sides at the same time (albeit with a lower flow).

+- Q: **My fan doesn't start, but it's working perfectly otherwise.**
+- A: In the start Gcode, make sure to switch back to T0 after T1 is done purging.

+- Q: **Does the fact that the two blocks are close to one another affect the temperatures?**
+- A: Yes and no. If you print with only one extruder, during printing you'll notice the second extruder rising over T<sub>ambient</sub> by a few degrees.
+Silicon socks help tremendoulsy with this issue.
+The nominal power of the heating cartridge is believed to have an influence too.
+I can say that with 40W cartridges operating at 180C there's no cross-contamination.
+Higher ratungs migth have a negative effect.

+- Q:
+- A:

+- Q:
+- A:

+- Q:
+- A:

+- Q:
+- A:

+- Q:
+- A:

+- Q:
+- A:

+- Q:
+- A:

+- Q:
+- A: